 Based in New Taipei City, Taiwan, Graft is a company that is developing an entirely new electric vehicle specializing in the off-road sports market.
 Founded by American-born engineer and gearhead Azizi Tucker, this new Taiwanese firm has just unveiled its first line of vehicles.
 Alongside an electron and proton-powered ATV and UTV, the company also unveiled its ultra-light and high-performance electric motorcycle called the Graft EO.12.

 Weighing in at just 110lbs (50kg), the EO.12 is a minimalist all-terrain vehicle built around a precision machined chassis from aluminum molds.
-Fully hand-assembled by a small team of specialists, the EO.12 features a host of high-end components, including a three-way adjustable FOX Racing suspension, disc brakes, and carbon fiber 21-inch spoke wheels (we wouldn’t be surprised to see more mud-focused 18 inch rear wheel in the last production model).
+Fully hand-assembled by a small team of specialists, the EO.12 features a host of high-end components, including a three-way adjustable FOX Racing suspension, disc brakes, and carbon fiber 21-inch spoke wheels (we wouldn’t be surprised to see the more mud-focused 18-inch rear wheel in the last production model).

 Powered by a high-torque direct-drive powertrain with numerous 3D-printed TiAl6V4 titanium drivetrain components, this first electric bike from Graft comes close to the latest model Porsche 911 with 20kW (26.8 hp) and 324.5ft-lbs (440Nm) of instant torque.
-In addition to its IP67 certification (protects against dust and immersion in water for less than 30 minutes), the EO.12‘s battery packs are interchangeable between different Graft vehicles.
-What’s more, a circular digital touchscreen now sits where a fuel cap is typically found on a conventional dirt bike.
+In addition to its IP67 certification (protects against dust and immersion in water for less than 30 minutes), the EO.12’s battery packs are interchangeable between different Graft vehicles.
+Moreover, a circular digital touchscreen now sits where a fuel cap is typically found on a conventional dirt bike.